-- Supporting the Paris Climate Agreement and acknowledging the urgency of climate change - Minimising our direct negative carbon impacts and committing to ongoing carbon neutrality - Investing in products, services and businesses that help accelerate the transition. - therefore our strategy is based on the following: - Supporting our clients as they transition their business operations and offering - Engaging with stakeholders to inform our climate strategy as it evolves - Actively participating in industry discussions to ensure an aligned and comprehensive approach.
+- Supporting the Paris Climate Agreement and acknowledging the urgency of climate change - Minimising our direct negative carbon impacts and committing to ongoing carbon neutrality - Investing in products, services and businesses that help accelerate the transition. - Supporting our clients as they transition their - Supporting our clients as they transition their business operations and offering - Engaging with stakeholders to inform our climate strategy as it evolves - Actively participating in industry discussions to ensure an aligned and comprehensive approach.